mihle3124/Tourism_Project/README.md

 ### Covid

-The effect of the Covid Pandemic in New York is assumed to have first taken place in 2020.
+The effects of the Covid Pandemic for New York rental real estate is assumed to have first taken place in 2020.